sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ablProperties.rst

                                                     ``inflowDatabase/mesoscaleData``.
 An example can be found in ``tests/directProfileAssimilationTest``.
 Once these controllers compute and write the time series of source terms to file, this can be re-applied within wind farm simulations using the controller type *timeHeightSeries*.
+                                                    Recently also introduced the *waveletProfileAssimilation* controller type.
+                                                    To use this controller please see the *tests/WaveletProfileAssimilationTest*, it requires TOSCA to be compiled with the USE_PYTHON flag.
    ----------------------------- ------------------ -------------------------------------------------------------------------------------
    ``alphaPI``                   scalar             proportional over integral controlling action used by all controllers characterized
                                                     by a ``controllerAction`` of type *write*.
 A too low value makes the controller